pjuda/ada-project/README.md

 (e.g. for the same products but on different media like DVD/VHS) and csv file with ratings only.

-For the preliminary analysis and methodology testng we will use subsets of the full dataset, which are available on the website and have a more reasonable size.
+For the preliminary analysis and methodology testing we will use subsets of the full dataset, which are available on the website and have a more reasonable size.

 The review time is easily extracted from the data.